alexewerlof/micromustache/README.md

 ![Logo](https://raw.github.com/userpixel/micromustache/master/logo.png)

+A logicless template engine with some handy additions.
 This small library covers the most important use case for [Mustache templates](https://mustache.github.io/):

 **interpolation: replacing variable names with their values from an object.**